Experica/Experica.github.io/doc/setup.md

 ## Setup Experica
 - Update Drivers and OS
-- Clone [Command](https://github.com/Experica/Command)/[Environment](https://github.com/Experica/Environment)/[Analysis](https://github.com/Experica/Analysis) from Experica Github repositories.
+- Clone [Command](https://github.com/Experica/Command)/[Environment](https://github.com/Experica/Environment)/[Analysis](https://github.com/Experica/Analysis) from Github repositories, or download binaries from Github Releases.
 - Install Drivers or Plugins in folder /Command/Install/ as needed.
-- Since no executable binary is included in the repositories, you should open Command/Environment/Analysis in Unity editor to do test runs.
+- Open Command/Environment/Analysis in Unity editor to do test runs.
 Do build in Unity editor whenever you find appropriate.